rolandjansky/athena/PhysicsAnalysis/ElectronPhotonID/ElectronPhotonShowerShapeFudgeTool/README.md

 5. Add an example of how to use your new parameter type to the example conf file in `./util/`.
 6. Submit a merge request to officially add your new parameter type to the tool.

-## Multi variable correction - ElectronPhotonVariableCorrectionToolWrapper
+## Multi variable correction: ElectronPhotonVariableCorrectionToolWrapper

 ### How to use the tool